syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Worksheet.md

 # Worksheet
 Worksheet is a collection of cells organized in the form of rows and columns that allow us to store, format, manipulate and display data in grid format.
 You can create multiple sheets in Spreadsheet and use sheet tab for switching between those worksheets.
 By default, Spreadsheet creates single worksheet since default `SheetCount` value is `1`.

-## List of Sheet Operation
+## List of Sheet Operations
-The following list of operations done within the Worksheet are
+You can perform following operations in worksheet,

 * Add
 * Remove